 This post may contain affiliate links, meaning if you book or buy something through one of these links, I may earn an affiliate commission at no additional cost to you.
 Learn more

-Use these 26 simple self care ideas to improve your health and happiness.
+Use these easy 26 simple self care ideas to improve your health and happiness, and help you feel brand new.

 1. Spend 15 minutes a day decluttering